Unconditional finite amplitude stability of a fluid in a mechanically isolated vessel with spatially non-uniform wall temperature: Introduction

 The first term on the right-hand side is a favourable one.
 It is negative and it pushes the temperature perturbation to zero.
 On the other hand the second term that comes from the dissipative heating does not have a sign, and it is hard to control/estimate unless one is willing to search for further information\footnote{Further information on the product $\tensordot{\widetilde{\gradsym}}{\widetilde{\gradsym}}$ can be formally obtained by the multiplication of the evolution equation~\eqref{eq:34} by the Laplacian of the velocity perturbation, see~\cite{kagei.y.ruzicka.m.ea:natural} for a similar manipulation, and also the discussion of slightly compressible convection in~\cite{straughan.b:energy} and \cite{richardson.ll:nonlinear}.
 This approach would however work only for constant viscosity, and it would allow one to prove stability only for a restricted set of initial perturbations (small perturbations).
 We however aim at unconditional result -- the size of initial perturbation must not be limited.
 This is what we expect intuitively from our physical system.} concerning the behaviour of $2 \mu \tensordot{\widetilde{\gradsym}}{\widetilde{\gradsym}}$.
 In particular, even if we know that the velocity perturbation $\widetilde{\vec{v}}$ decays, which is true, the fact that the velocity perturbation $\widetilde{\vec{v}}$ is small does not \emph{a~priori} imply that the velocity gradient $\widetilde{\gradsym}$ is also small.
 (A rapidly oscillating function can be small, while its gradient can be arbitrarily large.)
 Further, one can not expect to obtain an explicit pointwise \emph{upper bound} on the temperature perturbation $\widetilde{\temp}$.
 The source term $2 \mu \tensordot{\widetilde{\gradsym}}{\widetilde{\gradsym}}$ in the heat equation may concentrate at a spatial point, and push the local value of the temperature above any \emph{a~priori} given threshold.

 In fact, the only piece of information one is allowed to use in the analysis of the evolution of temperature perturbations is

 which means that the heat released by the dissipation of the kinetic energy is finite.
 However, it is not known \emph{when} and \emph{where} the heat is released.
-(We note that if the integral $\int_{\tau=0}^{\infty} f(\tau) \, \diff \tau $ of a positive function $f$ is finite, it is not necessarily true that $f \to 0+$ as $\tau \to +\infty$.)
+(We note that if the integral $\int_{\tau=0}^{\infty} g(\tau) \, \diff \tau $ of a positive function $g$ is finite, it is not necessarily true that $g \to 0+$ as $\tau \to +\infty$.
+See also the discussion following Lemma~\ref{lm:10} below.)
 In other words, the source term in the temperature evolution equation~\eqref{eq:35} could be triggered at \emph{a~priori} unknown time instants and spatial locations.

 The second issue is that the heat flux through the boundary is in the given setting beyond our control.
 We do not know \emph{a priori} whether at the given time instant and spatial location the heat flows \emph{into} the domain of interest or \emph{out of} the domain of interest.